Can gaming help your productivity at work?

 Some businesses worry about the fine line between productivity and distractions.
 No business wants their employees to come into work and just play video games all day.
 For your business to stay afloat your employees need to be dedicated to getting the job done before getting distracted.

 One study found that the average employee spends about two hours 53 minutes actually doing work.
-The rest of the time is spent reading news websites, checking social media, talking to coworkers about non-work related topics, searching for new jobs, taking smoke breaks, and eating or drinking.
+The rest of the time is spent reading news websites, checking social media, talking to coworkers about non-work related topics, searching for new jobs, taking smoke breaks, playing ping pong with the help of the likes of pingpongruler.com and eating or drinking.

 The question about whether introducing gaming laptops and gaming facilities into your workplace could cause more distractions is a very important one.
 You don’t want your employees spending even more of their day not working, especially if you’ve spent a lot of money on new equipment.

-However, playing games at work might actually help to boost the productivity of your employees.
+However, the history of video games shows that playing at work might actually help to boost the productivity of your employees.
 That is because playing video games at work can help to reduce stress, improve teamwork, and give your employees the boost they need to complete their work.
 And of course a great gaming experience can only come along with good gaming accessories like a professional gaming mouse.

 How can playing games at work boost productivity?